Bonded by Love for Product

 On time.
 On target.
 Our word is bond.

 We work on sprints primarily around planning, but we push to production every day.
 We strive to efficiently prioritize the features in our development pipeline and deploy as quickly as possible.
 The quicker we have a feature out, the quicker we can start iterating to provide our users with the functionality they really want.
 That’s not to say we’re not pragmatic!
 We take test coverage seriously.
-Hundreds of thousands of end users depend on our app, so if a bug happens during checkout, we’re losing people real business.
+Millions of end users depend on our app, so if a bug happens during checkout, we’re losing people real business.

 Still, we’re not fearful about deploying (and deploying quickly) because we trust our deployment process.
 Abe and Andy are always on-call and everyone else on the engineering team is on a weekly rotation.
 If you’re on-call, you’ll cycle in to help with our error alert feed.
 This helps expose everyone to different parts of the codebase, yet everyone has support should they need help figuring out an issue.